desihub/imaginglss/_sources/datapipeline.txt

 - Generating the object catalogue
 - Generating the random sampling of the mask

 We will cover them in the following sections.
+The examples are based off our working configuration at NERSC.

 Building the Cache
 ------------------